bbenedict/bbenedict/ai100days.md

 Back to Coursera NLP.
 We covered Parts of Speech Tagging, Markov Chains and the Vertabi algorithm.
 I will definitely need the lab to better understand this week.

-## *USA 0 England 0* -- No learning today but a very good day none the less!
+## Eat turkey, visit family, watch World Cup *USA 0 England 0* -- Not much learning happening during this time

 ## day 5 (Nov 26, 2022)